department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/form-digitization-20-10207.md

   - Placement description: Under "How long does it take VA to make a decision?" section
   - Link label: TBD by Sitewide Content
   - Link destination:
-  - Notes: We noticed the pension benefit hub doesn't have a similar "After you apply" page so we are recommending adding it to the "How to apply" page.
+  - Notes: We noticed the pension benefit hub doesn't have an "After you apply" page so we recommend adding it to the "How to apply" page.
 Similar reasoning in that there are folks who might have already submitted their claim and are interested in applying to priority processing later due to changes in circumstances that qualify them for this form.

 <img width="400" alt="Section in Veterans pension titled How long does it take VA to make a decision" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/122128479/cacc259f-a623-492c-8d7c-5156a82baf27">

 --------

 5. **[VA Survivors Pension](https://www.va.gov/pension/survivors-pension/)** - Add
-  - Placement description: Under "How long does it take VA to make a decision?"
+  - Placement description: Under "How long does it take VA to make a decision?" for static page and at the end of form flow after folks have submitted form 21P-534EZ once form is digitized
   - Link label: TBD by Sitewide Content
   - Link destination:
-  - Notes: This form isn't currently digitized, but this is another that we suggest working with that designated team to see if priority processing can be added to the form flow.
+  - Notes: This form isn't currently digitized, but this is another form where we suggest working with that designated team to include a link to priority processing at the end of the form flow.
 For now, we suggest adding it to the Survivors pension form landing page.
 As mentioned above, there isn't an "After you apply" page in this hub.

 <img width="400" alt="Section in survivors pension titled How long does it take VA to make a decision" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/122128479/8dcbb34d-dac8-4cb4-8171-e6bf22d01b9e">

 --------

 6. **Claim Status Tool** - Add
-  - Placement description: On the logged-in landing page for the tool, exact placement to be decided with the team working on CST
+  - Placement description: On the logged-in landing page for the tool
   - Link label: TBD by Sitewide Content
   - Link destination:
   - Notes: I know the team has already connected with the Benefits Management team as well.
-We've added a suggestion for the placement, but would be interested to hear that team's feedback or any questions on that suggestion.
-Happy to revisit this proposed entry point!

 <img width="400" alt="VA Claim Status Tool landing page" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/122128479/8f79a19a-5e19-4763-9bb7-fb049bf3af6e">

 --------

 7. **[After you request a decision review](https://www.va.gov/decision-reviews/after-you-request-review/)** - Add
-  - Placement description: We suggest adding to this page, but defer to Content's recommendation on where on this page the form entry point can live
+  - Placement description: We suggest adding to this page, but defer to Content and stakeholder's recommendation for link placement
   - Link label: TBD by Sitewide Content
   - Link destination:
-  - Notes: Because the priority processing form covers so many claims, we think that adding it here will capture all the decision reviews without putting an entry point in each page.
-Also, folks may not be going through the hardships listed in the priority processing form at the time of submitting a claim and so they may instead come to this page later on since they've already applied.
+  - Notes: Because the priority processing form covers so many claims, we think that adding it here will capture all the decision reviews without adding an entry point in each page.
+This can also ensure folks who have already submitted their claims can find information on this form if their circumstances changed since their original submission.

 ## <a name="redirects"></a>Redirects <br>
 *A list of any critical redirects needed as part of this product/feature launch.
 Redirects are required for any URL changes to ensure visitors do not receive a 404 - Page not found error in the experience.
 For any redirects listed, please submit a request for the redirect using the [Redirect Request Issue Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=jennymayoco%2C+kristinoletmuskat%2C+strelichl%2C+FranECross&labels=sitewide+CAIA%2C+Sitewide+IA%2C+Public+Websites%2C+VA.gov+frontend%2C+Redirect+request&projects=&template=redirect-request.md&title=Redirect+Request) at least 2 weeks in advance.*